reflectoring/reflectoring.github.io/_posts/2020-02-13-spring-boot-application-events-explained.md

 }
 ```

+To make an event listener run in async mode, all we have to do is use the `@Async` annotation on that listener.
+To make the `@Async` annotation work, we also have to annotate one of our `@Configuration` classes or the `@SpringBootApplication` class with `@EnableAsync`.

 ## Transaction-Bound Events

 Spring allows us to bind an event listener to a phase of the current transaction.
 This allows events to be used with more flexibility when the outcome of the current transaction actually matters to the listener.

-The transaction module implements an `EventListenerFactory` that looks for the new `@TransactionalEventListener` annotation.
-So when we annotate our method with `@TransactionalEventListener`, we get an extended event listener that is aware of the transaction:

 ```java
 @Component